 - Encourage class discussion by adding their questions/ideas in the chat window during the webinar.

 - Respond with positive and encouraging comments on their classmates’ posts in the classroom forums.

-Required books & materials (any format including paperback, ebook, audio book is acceptable):
+Required books & materials (any format including paperback, ebook, audio book is acceptable.
+Libraries are well-stocked):

 - Loki’s Wolves by K. L. Armstrong & Melissa Marr